-Christian Casey (Brown University) "Invisible Icons: The Role of Classifiers in the Automated Summarization of Demotic Texts"
+Christian Casey (Institute for the Study of the Ancient World, New York University), "Invisible Icons: The Role of Classifiers in the Automated Summarization of Demotic Texts"

 As "silent icons," the classifiers of the Egyptian hieroglyphic script serve numerous purposes in their function as pictorial signifiers.
 However, the classifiers of Demotic inform and challenge this broader understanding of Egyptian.
 As the cursive scripts evolved from hieroglyphs and became more abstract, they ceased to depict physical objects.
 Hieratic classifiers are identifiable as hieroglyphs, but Demotic classifiers are unrecognizable shapes.
 They had lost all visual association with the categories that they represented.
 Demotic classifiers cannot be called "pictorial signifiers" in any obvious sense.
-Why then were they retained so consistently after seemingly losing all meta-linguistic function?
+Why then were they retained so consistently after seemingly losing all metalinguistic function?
 At the same time, the classifiers of Demotic continued to serve as visual metaphors.
 How did they achieve this without being visually recognizable, and why was this role so essential to the Egyptian script?